Our Events Programme

 Speakers: Clive and Jill Field

-Clive and Jill Field of the Cotswold Canals Trust (CCT) will present the latest restoration news and developments concerning the Stroudwater Navigation and the Thames & Severn Canal.
+Clive and Jill Field from the Cotswold Canals Trust reported on the latest volunteer efforts to bring the connected waterways of the Stroudwater Navigation and the Thames & Severn Canal back to life.

 'South Cerney - My Patch'